-The Following Is a Summary Overview of the Prescription Drug Benefit for 2024
+The Following Is a Summary Overview of the Prescription Drug Benefit for 2025

-TIER 1 TIER 2 TIER 3 TIER 4 Drugs & Categories Preferred Generics (Non-Specialty) Preferred Brands (Non-Specialty) Non-Preferred Brands and Generics (Non-Formulary) Specialty Brand and Drugs (Hi-Tech) Items at Discounted Rate Non-Covered Drugs & Items Annual Deductible \$200 Individual \$400 Family (Waived for generic μ from a Cleveland Clii orescriptions if obtain nic Pharmacy) ed No No Member % Co-insurance Cleveland Clinic Pharmacies: up to 90-Day Supply 15% 25% 45% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Member % Co-insurance CVS Store Pharmacies: 30-Day Supply Mail Service Program: 90-Day Supply 20% 30% 50% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
+TIER 1 TIER 2 TIER 3 TIER 4 Drugs & Categories Preferred Generics (Non-Specialty) Preferred Brands (Non-Specialty) Non-Preferred Brands and Generics (Non-Formulary) Specialty Brand and Drugs (Hi-Tech) Items at Discounted Rate Non- Covered Drugs & Items Annual Deductible \$200 Individual \$400 Family (Waived for generic μ from a Cleveland Cli prescriptions if obtaine nic Pharmacy) ed No No Member % Co-insurance Cleveland Clinic Pharmacies: up to 90-Day Supply 15% 25% 45% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Member % Co-insurance CVS Store Pharmacies: 30-Day Supply Mail Service Program: 90-Day Supply 20% 30% 50% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$3 Minimum/ \$50 Maximum per Month Supply Yes \$3 Minimum/ \$50 Maximum per Month Supply No Yes No Minimum/ \$50 Maximum per Month Supply No No Retail Pharmacies: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$5 Minimum/ \$50 Maximum per Month Supply Yes \$5 Minimum/ \$50 Maximum per Month Supply No N/A No No CVS/caremark Mail Service Program: Is there a Minimum or Maximum to the Rx % Co-insurance?
-Yes \$15 Minimum/ \$150 Maximum 90-Day Supply Yes \$15 Minimum/ \$150 Maximum 90-Day Supply No Yes No Minimum/ \$100 Maximum per Month Supply No No Is there an Annual Out-of-pocket Maximum? en Met: \$3,950 Indivi No No Components of Each Category Brand Name Drugs See the EHP Prescription Drug Formulary Specialty Drugs ^{5, 6} See complete list of Specialty Drugs, PrudentRx Solution Specialty Medication, and Medications in the EHP Copay Card Assistance Program in the EHP Prescription Drug Formulary Discounted Drugs See the EHP Prescription Drug Formulary Non-Covered and Over-the- Counter Drugs See the EHP Prescription Drug Formulary Prior Authorization Required See the EHP Prescription Drug Formulary for list of pharmaceuticals requiring prior authorization No N/A Diabetic Supplies 7 Asthma Delivery Devices 7 and Prescription Vitamins 8 Co-insurance 20% No No N/A Pharmacies 9 in the Retail Network CVS sto CVS store pharmacies (including CVS pharmacies located in ocated in Target stores); CVS Minute C Clinics are not inc uded benefit).
-Diabetic supplies covered under the prescription drug benefit include: needles purchased separately, test strips, lancets, glucose meters, syringes, lancing devices, injection pens, FreeStyle Libre products, and Omnipod Dash.
-Members with type 1 diabetes who are under 18 years of age will have no out-of-pocket expense for their insulins and diabetic supplies covered under the prescription drug benefit.
-Asthma Delivery Devices - Includes spacers used with asthma inhalers.
+Yes \$15 Minimum/ \$150 Maximum 90-Day Supply Yes \$15 Minimum/ \$150 Maximum 90-Day Supply No Yes No Minimum/ \$100 Maximum per Month Supply No No Is there an Annual Out-of-pocket Maximum?
+After Deductible Has Been Met: \$3,950 Individual / \$7,900 Family Combined Maximums for Retail, Specialty and Home Delivery No No Components of Each Category Brand Name Drugs See the EHP Prescription Drug Formulary Specialty Drugs ^{5, 6} See complete list of Specialty Drugs, PrudentRx Solution Specialty Medication, and Medications in the EHP Copay Card Assistance Program in the EHP Prescription Drug Formulary Discounted Drugs See the EHP Prescription Drug Formulary Non-Covered and Over- the-Counter Drugs See the EHP Prescription Drug Formulary Prior Authorization Required See the EHP Prescription Drug Formulary for list of pharmaceuticals requiring prior authorization No N/A Diabetic Supplies 7 Asthma Delivery Devices 7 and Prescription Vitamins 8 Co-insurance 20% No No N/A Pharmacies 9 in the Retail Network CVS store pharmacies (including CVS pharmacies located in Target stores.
+CVS MinuteClinics are not included.

-Note: Benefit Program includes generic oral contraceptives
+Note: Benefit Program includes generic oral contraceptives.

-^{5.} Certain specialty medications are included in the Copay Card Assistance Program.
+5. Certain specialty medications are included in the Copay Card Assistance Program.
 Please refer to the Prescription Drug Formulary Handbook.

-^{6.} There are 3 options for obtaining medications in the category listed above.
+6. There are 3 options for obtaining medications in the category listed above.
 The options are: 1.
 Cleveland Clinic Pharmacies, 2.
 Cleveland Clinic Specialty Pharmacy, and 3.
 CVS/caremark Specialty Drug Program.
-Specialty Drug Program Clinic Special Specia
+Specialty

-^{7.} Diabetic Supplies - All diabetic supplies covered, except for most insulin pumps and insulin pump supplies (with the exception of Omnipod Dash, Omnipod 5 G6), continuous glucose monitors (with the exception of FreeStyle Libre products), and continuous glucose monitor supplies (which are covered under the medical
+Drug prescription orders (first fill and refills) are limited to a one month supply.
+7. Diabetic Supplies - All diabetic supplies covered, except for most insulin pumps and insulin pump supplies (with the exception of Omnipod Dash, Omnipod 5 G6), continuous glucose monitors (with the exception of FreeStyle Libre products), and continuous glucose monitor supplies (which are covered under the medical benefit).
+Diabetic supplies covered under the prescription drug benefit include: needles purchased separately, test strips, lancets, glucose meters, syringes, lancing devices, injection pens, FreeStyle Libre products, and Omnipod Dash.
+Members with type 1 diabetes who are under 18 years of age will have no out-of-pocket expense for their insulins and diabetic supplies covered under the prescription drug benefit.
+Asthma Delivery Devices - Includes spacers used with asthma inhalers.